AustinMcClarren/ear-worm-lyrics/README.md

 ### EAR WORM
 Welcome to Ear Worm, the ultimate app for finding the lyrics to your favorite songs!
-With Lyric Finder, you can easily search for lyrics to any song, and even the album for that song.
+With Earworm, you can easily search for the lyrics you are looking for in any song, and even the album for that song!

-## How To Use
+## How it Works!!
 To search for song or artist, simply enter the song or artist into the search bar and hit "Search".
 You will then be taken to a page with the top 50 results for that artist or song.
 Then you can click the one you're looking for and then find the lyrics!